Manual registration

 Where:

-is the name of the external function of the event.
+<project name>is the name of the project.<external function>is the name of the external function of the event.

-prefix can be customized in the primno.json
+The mn_<project name> prefix can be customized in the primno.json file (see Workspace).

 Example for a form load event: